uttammanani/Survey-Form-FreeCodeCamp-Project/README.md

 # Survey-Form-FreeCodeCamp-Project
-This repo will contain Project of FreeCodeCamp - Responsive Web Design course.
+This repo will contain Project Code of FreeCodeCamp - Responsive Web Design course.
+Link to the course: https://www.freecodecamp.org/learn/2022/responsive-web-design/